This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Heading off from the village of Kašići, you can float along the angry waves through tiny rocky gaps and canyons.
 Professional gear and guides are a must here.

-The deep rocky gorges, with green mossy sides, makes for an epic setting and while the water is reasonably cold all year round, a wet suit and sense of adrenaline will keep the chills away.
+The deep rocky gorges, with green mossy sides, make for an epic setting, and while the water is reasonably cold all year round, a wet suit and a sense of adrenaline will keep the chills away.

 7. Crazy bridge jumping in the name of tradition

-The famed Stari Most, the old bridge in Mostar which has been reconstructed, plays host to a pretty unique tradition.
+Mosta’s famed Stari Most, the old bridge, which was reconstructed around twenty years ago, plays host to a pretty unique tradition.

 For those who are brave enough, you can take on this (dangerous) Mostar bridge jump yourself.
 The Mostar Diving Club can provide assistance and training before the jump, given some people cause serious injury, and deaths have been reported, doing this under local supervision is obviously recommended.
-While it will be over in moments, it’s a pretty cool adrenaline rush and story to remember your trip to Mostar by.
+While it will be over in moments, it’s a pretty cool adrenaline rush and story to remember your trip to Mostar by and perhaps even with adding to your Croatia itinerary as a detour.

 8. Mountain Biking epic landscapes